yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ---
 {state: light}
-# Bad extensions in Magento Marketplace
+# Changes in Magento Marketplace
 - MFTF becomes more important
 - Automated testing is now done on every release
 - EQP2 is going to open up tooling to the community